syncfusion-content/winui-docs/winui/SfTreeView/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinUI TreeView | Syncfusion
-description: Learn here about getting started with Syncfusion WinUI TreeView (SfTreeView) control and more details.
+description: Learn here about getting started with Syncfusion WinUI TreeView control and more details.
 platform: WinUI
 control: TreeView
 documentation: ug
 ---

-# Getting Started with WinUI TreeView(SfTreeView)
+# Getting Started with WinUI TreeView

-This section provides a quick overview for getting started with the `SfTreeView` for WinUI.
+This section provides a quick overview for getting started with the [TreeView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html) for WinUI.
 Walk through the entire process of creating a real world of this control.

-## Creating simple application with SfTreeView
+## Creating simple application with TreeView

 * Creating the project
-* Add SfTreeView to Project
+* Add `TreeView` to Project
 * Bind to a hierarchical data source - Bound Mode
 * Bind to a Hierarchy Property Descriptors data source - Bound Mode
 * Populating Nodes without data source - Unbound Mode